JeremyDForsythe/icecream-tutorials/Tutorial1_DataBasics/Tutorial1_DataBasics.md

 	<img src="QgisLogo.png" alt="QGIS Logo" width="300">
 </p>

-Since we need to wait for AρρEEARS to process your request, it is a good time to get you acquainted with the software we will use to run our analyses and visual our data.
+Since we need to wait for A&#961;&#961;EEARS to process your request, it is a good time to get you acquainted with the software we will use to run our analyses and visual our data.

 <a href="https://jeremydforsythe.github.io/icecream-tutorials/Tutorial_GettingToKnowQGIS/Tutorial_GettingToKnowQGIS.html" target="_blank"> Follow this link to complete the next step of the tutorial, "Getting to Know QGIS".</a>.